Typing Math in Microsoft Word

 •To obtain $\sqrt{x+5}+7$, where you want the x+5 inside the square root and the +7 outside the square root: type \sqrt followed by spacebar, followed by (x+5), followed by spacebar, followed by +7.

-Subscripts: Use the underscore key, followed by the subscript (use parentheses as needed), followed by spacebar.
+Subscript: Use the underscore key, SHIFT + MINUS, followed by the subscript (use parentheses as needed), followed by spacebar.

 •To obtain $x_1+y_1$, type x_1 followed by spacebar, followed by the + sign, followed by y_1, followed by spacebar.